New Student Orientation

 Core Functions

-In submitting the requisite seat deposit, you have acknowledged you have read and can meet the Core Functions for Students in the Department of Speech-Language Pathology at Nova Southeastern University.
-This document details the essential functions for students in the department, with or without reasonable accommodation.
-The Core Functions for Students can be found on our program website.
+In submitting the requisite seat deposit, you have acknowledged that you have read and can meet the Core Functions for Students in the Department of Speech-Language Pathology at Nova Southeastern University.
+Click here to review the core functions for students in the department, with or without reasonable accommodation.

 Clinical Hours